CTurt/dsgmLib/README.md

     make

 You'll see `Collision.nds` is generated which you can run with an emulator like [NO$GBA](http://problemkaputt.de/gba.htm) (for Windows) or [DeSmuME](http://desmume.org/download/) (for Windows/OS X/Linux).

+Additionally, you can compile all of the examples at once by running `make` on the `examples` directory.

 Recompiling the Library
 ---------